 Mr. Wallace pushed a cart that delivered goods to the two block long Lombard Market which was an open air shed like the original Reading Terminal above.
 Vendors of all sorts would daily sell their goods (meats, vegetables, cider, etc.) to the public.
 Mr. Wallace would cart these goods from their storage or delivery wagons to the individual stands under the roof of the bustling market place.

 The arrows point to the Lombard Market.
 The Wallaces lived very close to the southern end of the market.

 The six-year-old daughter of George (54) and Ann (31) Garret died this date of Tabes Mesenterica*, December 10th, in 1846 and was buried at Bethel Burying Ground.
 The child’s first name was not recorded.
 According to the 1847 African American Census, the 1850 Federal Census, and city directories George was employed as a porter and Ann as a laundress.
 Ann may have been George’s second wife as there are young adult dependents in addition to young children listed in both the 1847 and Federal censuses.

 Both George and Ann were once enslaved and gained their liberty through manumission (1847 AA census).
 The Garret family lived at 8 Burd’s Court (sometimes written as “Bird’s/Birds”).
 Burd’s is now named now Alder Street located between 10th and 11th Streets and Locust and Spruce Streets in center city Philadelphia.
 The reported rent for this room was $2.80 a month.
 This would equate to about $75 in today’s currency.
 If Mr. Garret was lucky he would bring home $4-5 a week in income or $100-$125 currency.
-Ms. Garret might earn $1-$2.
+Ms. Garret might earn $1-$2 a week.

 The above photo is of Alder Street (Burd’s Court) as it currently looks.
 The 1847 African American census reported that 164 African Americans lived on this small thoroughfare Street in 1847.
 Many are interred at Bethel Burying Ground